education.vic.gov.au

 Late Enrolment and Senior Secondary Re-engagement Funding

-If a young person is eligible, funds will be allocated directly to the school where the young person is enrolled, paid pro-rate from the date of the young person’s enrolment.
+If a young person is eligible, funds will be allocated directly to the school where the young person is enrolled.

 Payments

-The Late Enrolment and Senior Secondary Re-engagement Program provides targeted funding through the Student Resource Package (SRP) to schools for individual young people who enrol after the February census is completed and who meet the eligibility criteria.
+The Late Enrolment and Senior Secondary Re-engagement Program provide targeted funding to schools through the Student Resource Package (SRP) for individual young people who enrol after the February census is completed and who meet the eligibility criteria.

 Application deadlines